fionaheerink/nlp-employer-project/README.md

-# Bank of England Employer Project: NLP-driven Insight Extraction from Quarterly Earnings Data
+# Bank of England Employer Project: NLP-Driven Insight Extraction from Quarterly Earnings Data

 Group project completed as part of the University of Cambridge Institute for Continuing Education Career Accelerator (Data Science with AI and Machine Learning).

-The goal of this project was to explore whether narrative signals from quarterly earnings call transcripts can complement prudential indicators and help surface early qualitative warning signals.
+The goal of this project was to explore whether narrative signals from quarterly earnings call transcripts can complement prudential indicators and support earlier identification of emerging stress.

+## Problem
+Manual review of earnings calls is time-intensive and inconsistent, especially when comparing multiple banks over multiple quarters.

 ## Project overview
-We worked with earnings call transcripts from multiple global banks across several quarters and combined NLP-based features with prudential metrics to support structured analysis and supervisor-style Q&A.
+We worked with quarterly earnings call transcripts from major banks and built a pipeline combining NLP features with prudential indicators.

 Key components included:
-- **Transcript parsing and speaker attribution** (executives vs analysts)
+- Transcript extraction and parsing (including speaker attribution)
-- **Sentiment analysis** using FinBERT
+- FinBERT sentiment analysis (executives vs analysts)
-- **Aspect-Based Sentiment Analysis (ABSA)** to capture topic-level sentiment
+- Aspect-Based Sentiment Analysis (ABSA) for topic-level sentiment
+- Disagreement and evasiveness signals from Q&A interactions
-- A **“spin” metric** to detect positive language paired with uncertainty/hedging
+- A “spin” metric to capture positive language combined with uncertainty/hedging
-- **Temporal analysis** linking language features to prudential ratios (e.g., CET1, LCR, NSFR, LDR)
+- Time-series alignment with prudential ratios (CET1, LCR, NSFR, LDR)
-- **XGBoost modelling** to test predictive relationships
+- XGBoost modelling to test short-horizon predictive relationships
-- **Retrieval Augmented Generation (RAG)** prototype for transcript search and Q&A
+- Retrieval Augmented Generation (RAG) prototype for transcript Q&A

+## Data processing
+We built a preprocessing pipeline to extract and structure transcripts from multiple banks, including:
+- scraping PDFs from investor relations sources
+- regex-based parsing and recursive text extraction
+- handling inconsistent transcript formatting (especially speaker separation)
+- adding an `exchange_id` to track new topics during Q&A sessions and enable analyst vs executive interaction analysis

+## Cross-bank risk focus (examples)
+Using topic-level signals, we compared recurring areas of analyst scrutiny across banks, for example:
+- Funding and liquidity risk (Credit Suisse, UBS)
+- Interest rate and market risk (HSBC, Deutsche Bank)
+- Credit risk and asset quality (JP Morgan)

 ## My contribution (RAG)
-My main responsibility in the group project was developing the **RAG pipeline and chatbot prototype**.
+My main responsibility in the group project was developing the **Retrieval Augmented Generation (RAG)** component, including a prototype chatbot to query transcripts across banks and quarters.

 Implementation highlights:
 - Chunked transcripts (800 tokens, 100 overlap)